okamppo/Arduino/README.md

 # Arduino
-Repository for share some examples about kinematics processing in Matlab tool
+Repository for share some examples about Arduino implementations